ta0kira/zeolite-async/README.md

 # Run the test program with a simple tree.
 working/TestProgram tree

-# Run the test program with a large fully-connected graph.
+# Run the test program with a simple dual tree.
-working/TestProgram 500 10
+working/TestProgram dual

 # Run the test program with a graph of interdependent commands.
 working/TestProgram async